OEM Windshield Replacement Guide: Everything You Need to Know

 - Request an OEM endorsement if it’s not automatically included.

-- Understand claim limitations, some policies cover oem quality parts only for newer vehicles.
+- Understand claim limitations, as some policies cover OEM-quality parts only for newer vehicles.

 OEM Windshield Replacement Warranty: What’s Covered?